 I’ve been to Prague twice but both were over ten years ago.
-Once was with Andy for an Iron Maiden concert about two months after we got together, and once was for a friends hen weekend.
+Once was with Andy for an Iron Maiden concert when we also visited the Kutna Hora bone church.
+The other time was for a friend’s hen weekend.
 These visits were way before this blog started and I’ve never written about it myself.
 Instead, I’d like to share this 3-day Prague itinerary that Gemma and Campbell from Highlands2hammocks have written for me.

 Day 1 Walking Tour, History and Sunset